 Tableau Server

-Tableau's REST API and Metadata API must be enabled in order to see Tableau metadata in Select Star.
+Tableau's and must be enabled in order to see Tableau metadata in Select Star.

 The REST API is permanently enabled for Tableau Cloud, and is enabled by default on all supported versions of Tableau Server.

-For both Tableau Online and Tableau Server, go to Settings > Automatic Access to Metadata about Databases and Tables, and make sure the checkbox is checked.
+For both Tableau Cloud and Tableau Server, go to Settings > Automatic Access to Metadata about Databases and Tables, and make sure the checkbox is checked.

 Navigate to My Account Settings on the top right of the screen.